 Another group member reported this sample “comes so close to the actual questions” and another noted the book “provides great explanations”.
 Another said: “by far the most useful questions and answers I’ve done, despite there being a few minor mistakes here and there”.

-One point to note about this book is that it was last updated in August 2021.
-This book may not be as up to date as some other resources, however, it does contain 180 questions which is double what’s available in the online and PDF exams mentioned above.
+One point to note about this book is that it was last updated in January 2023 but the real exam was last updated in October 2023.
+It contains 180 questions which is double what’s available in the online and PDF exams mentioned above.

 Community members liked this book for the huge number of questions it provides.
 There are three, 90 question exams in the book.
 One member reported “I found the Philips practice exam a helpful way to tie everything together and found the difficulty level more or less in line with the actual test”